zo0o0ot/speaker-page/speaker/content/slides/stress-at-work-cbt/index.md

 ???

-Stomach, gut and bowel problems such as heartburn, acid stomach, flatulence, diarrhea, constipation and irritable bowel syndrome.
+Stomach, gut and bowel problems such as heartburn, flatulence, diarrhea, constipation and irritable bowel syndrome.

 --
 - Other stuff